• Skip to primary navigation

 • 3 chilli peppers

-• 3 tablespoon vinegar or calamansi
+• 3 tablespoons vinegar or calamansi

-• 1 ½ tablespoon of salt
+• 1 ½ tablespoons of salt

 • 1 teaspoon of pepper